MaistoV/BSpenaHPQC/doc/Hadoop.md

 MapReduce has two phases<sup>[[5]](References.md#mapred_tutorial)</sup><sup>[[6]](References.md#mapred_flow)</sup> :
 * `Map Phase` : Maps the input <key,value> pair to zero or multiple `intermetdiate <key,value> pairs`.
+* `Shuffle & Sort` : Fetches the values of the output of the mappers and groups the intermediate pairs by keys.
 * `Reduce Phase` : Reduces set of intermediate values, which share a key, to a `smaller set of values`.
 The smaller set is the final output.
-This phase has `Shuffle` and `Sort` sub-phases which occur simultaneously :
-  * `Shuffle` : Fetches the values of the output of the mappers.
-  * `Sort` : Groups the intermediate pairs by keys.

 <p align="center">
   <img src="img/map_red.png" width="700">